tkareine/chnode/README.md

 ## Node.js versions

-When shell loads chnode with `source` command, it will auto-detect Node.js versions installed in `~/.nodes` directory.
+When shell loads chnode with `source` command, the script auto-detects Node.js versions installed in `~/.nodes` directory.

 You may override `~/.nodes` directory by setting `CHNODE_NODES_DIR`